TW Viewpoint | What's In a Name?February 7, 2018 | Winston Gosse

 What's in a name?
 Juliet asked this of her beloved Romeo in Shakespeare's most famous work?
 What about your name?
 Do you have a good reputation?

 Juliet was telling Romeo that a name itself is an "artificial and

-is certainly important in the context of reputation and daily choices.
-As
+name is certainly important in the context of reputation and daily

-Warren Buffet said, "It takes 20 years to build a reputation and five
+choices.
+As Warren Buffet said, "It takes 20 years to build a reputation

 So how important is your reputation and what determines it?
 How much is your reputation or name worth to you?

 An ancient Proverb states "a good name is better than riches" and "better than precious ointment" Do you agree with that?